zwt233/GAMLP/README.md

 ```
 ## preprocess

-To generate the Complex embedding of ogbn-mag, we provide the bash command in the ./data/, you can follow the instruction in the https://github.com/facebookresearch/NARS
+To generate the ComplEx embedding of ogbn-mag, we provide the bash command in the ./data/, you can follow the instruction in the https://github.com/facebookresearch/NARS

 To generate the embedding of ogbn-papers100M, we also provide python script in the ./data/ folder.
 You can do the feature process before training.